-- Digital transformation is ramping up the bridge and has caused its digital transformations requiring a whole new set of super open-minded terminology.
+- Digital transformation is ramping up the bridge and has caused its digital transformations to require a whole new set of super open-minded terminology.

 - This is not some “Deepak Chopra-ish” fanciful wordplay, but serious terminology enhancements that all implementers and OTs should be aware of.

 Introduction to the New Digital Transformation Terms